 The main KPIs used in the business are a portfolio level analysis of registrations, recovery curves and transactional costs, together with operational data to measure productivity and compliance.
 These are used to assess the overall delivery of the business across a balanced scorecard assessment of performance measures reflecting revenue generation, cost management, margin delivery and conduct.
-This framework of KPIs has continued to provide a valid structure for understanding performance as the business has responded initially to the impact of COVID-19 and more recently to emerging challenges of increased rates of cost inflation on consumer affordability.
+This framework of KPIs has continued to provide a valid structure for understanding performance as the business has responded to the emerging challenges of increased rates of cost inflation on consumer affordability.